CoraJung/book-recommendation-system/README.md

 # Overview

-In the final project, I built and evaluated a recommender system.
+In the final project, we built and evaluated a recommender system.
 It is intended more as an opportunity to integrate multiple techniques to solve a realistic, large-scale applied problem.

 ## The data set